Extremely amenable automorphism groups of countable structures: The Complexity of the Equivalence between Distance Value Sets

-Intuitively, $\mathsf{CDVS}$ consists of codes of all countable distance value sets, which are enumerated nonrepeatedly as sequences of real numbers.
-We include zero entries in the codes to accommodate finite distance value sets.
-Similarly, $\mathsf{CDVS}_0$ consists of codes of all countable distance value sets $\Delta$ with $\inf\Delta=0$.
-Both $\mathsf{CDVS}$ and $\mathsf{CDVS}_0$ are Borel subsets of $\mathbb{R}^{\mathbb{N}}$, and hence they are both standard Borel spaces.
-Recall the following definition of Borel reducibility among equivalence relations on standard Borel spaces.
+Intuitively, $\mathsf{CDVS}$ consists of codes of all countable distance value sets, which are enumerated as sequences of real numbers without repetitions.
+We include zero entries in the codes to accommodate finite distance value sets. $\mathsf{CDVS}$ is a Borel subset of $\mathbb{R}^{\mathbb{N}}$, and hence it is a standard Borel space.
+We also use the following notation:

-\begin{definition} Let $E, F$ be equivalence relations on standard Borel spaces $X, Y$, respectively.
-We say that $E$ is {\em Borel reducible} to $F$, and denote it as $E\leq_B F$, if there is a Borel function $f\colon X\to Y$ such that for all $x, y\in X$,